dsnezhkov/zombieant/README.md

 [Ref:] (http://l4u-00.jinr.ru/usoft/WWW/www_debian.org/Documentation/elf/node3.html)

 > `.init` This section holds executable instructions that contribute to the process initialization code.
 That is, when a program starts to run the system arranges to execute the code in this section before the main program entry point (called main in C programs).
 The .init and .fini sections have a special purpose.
 If a function is placed in the .init section, the system will execute it before the main function.
-Also the functions placed in the .fini section will be executed by the system after the main function returns.
+Also, the functions placed in the .fini section will be executed by the system after the main function returns.
 This feature is utilized by compilers to implement global constructors and destructors in C++.

 > `.fini` This section holds executable instructions that contribute to the process termination code.
 That is, when a program exits normally, the system arranges to execute the code in this section.